pojntfx/bofied/README.md

 Have any questions or need help?
 Chat with us [on Matrix](https://matrix.to/#/#bofied:matrix.org?via=matrix.org)!

+## Related Projects

+If you want to have persistent inventory of services and nodes on your network or turn the nodes in it on remotely, check out [liwasc](https://github.com/pojntfx/liwasc)!

 ## License

 bofied (c) 2021 Felicitas Pojtinger and contributors